Lena Frances Edwards

-Lena Frances Edwards (September 17, 1900 – December 3, 1986) was a New Jersey physician who was awarded the Presidential Medal of Freedom.
+Lena Frances Edwards (September 17, 1900 – December 3, 1986) was a New Jersey physician who was awarded the Presidential Medal of Freedom in 1964.

 Early life and education

 Edwards was born in Washington, D.C., on September 17, 1900.
 She was the daughter of dentist and oral surgeon Thomas W. Edwards and Marie Coakley Edwards, a homemaker.
 Her father taught at the Howard University College of Dentistry.

 Edwards was valedictorian of her class at Washington's Dunbar High School in 1917.
-She completed her undergraduate studies at Howard University in three years, and graduated from Howard University Medical School in 1924.
-While at Howard Edwards joined Delta Sigma Theta, and served as chapter president from 1920–1921.
+She completed her undergraduate studies at Howard University in three years and graduated from Howard University Medical School in 1924.
+While at Howard, Edwards joined Delta Sigma Theta and served as chapter president from 1920 to 1921.

 Medical career

 In 1925, Edwards and her husband moved to Jersey City, New Jersey, and each entered medical practice.
 She became a speaker on public health and a natural childbirth advocate while serving the European immigrant community of Hudson County, New Jersey.
 In 1931, she joined the staff of Margaret Hague Hospital in Jersey City, but she was not admitted to residency in obstetrics and gynecology there until 1945.

 Edwards returned to Washington in 1954 and taught obstetrics at Howard University Medical School.
 She would not accept a position as department chair because of her religious objections to abortion.
-She was the medical adviser to the National Association of Colored Women's Clubs and chaired the Maternal Welfare Committee of the District of Columbia Urban League.
+She was the medical adviser to the National Association of Colored Women's Clubs.
+She chaired the Maternal Welfare Committee of the District of Columbia Urban League.

 At the age of 60, Edwards helped found Our Lady of Guadeloupe Maternity Clinic in Hereford, Texas, a mission serving Mexican migrant worker families.
 She donated more than a third of the money needed for the building's construction costs, and worked there without pay.
-She served at the mission until 1965, when a heart attack led her to leave and move back to Washington.
+She served at the mission until 1965 when a heart attack led her to leave and move back to Washington.
 She worked there at the Office of Economic Opportunity and Project Head Start until her retirement in 1970.